codsen/codsen/packages/email-homey/README.md

 npm i -g email-homey
 ```

 Then, call it from the command line using keyword:

 ```bash
 homey
 ```
 ## Documentation

-Please [visit codsen.com](https://codsen.com/os/email-homey/) for a full description of the API and examples.
+Please [visit codsen.com](https://codsen.com/os/email-homey/) for a full description of the API.

 ## Contributing